 Figure 2: Theme Headings and Them Body fonts being displayed within the Fonts drop-down gallery

-You are not limited to use the default Theme Fonts for your presentation -- you can always scroll down the Fonts drop-down gallery and select another font for any individual text object -- but doing so will override the active Theme of your presentation.
-For that matter, you are not even limited to the default Theme Fonts associated with the active Theme applied to the presentation -- there are many ready made Theme Fonts sets available within PowerPoint that you can switch to.
+Not that you are not limited to use the default Theme Fonts for your presentation.
+You can always scroll down the Fonts drop-down gallery and select another font for any individual text object, but doing so will override the active Theme of your presentation.
+For that matter, you are not even limited to the default Theme Fonts associated with the active Theme applied to the presentation.
+There are many ready-to-use Theme Fonts sets available within PowerPoint that you can switch to.
 Follow these steps learn more:

 - Create a new presentation and apply a Theme to it, or open an existing presentation which has a Theme applied.
 For this tutorial we have created a new presentation and applied the Metal Theme, as shown in Figure 3 below.
 You can apply any other Theme.